edgio-docs/edgio-docs/guides/connectors.md

 Called when the user runs `xdn dev`.
 This entry point is responsible for starting the user's application in development mode.
 The `{{ PACKAGE_NAME }}/core` library provides a `createDevServer` function to help with this.

-_Optional, if not provided, xdn dev will simply start the XDN in local development mode, but will not start a framework application server._
+_Optional, if not provided, xdn dev will simply start {{ PRODUCT_NAME }} in local development mode, but will not start a framework application server._

 Example: